-nstliveinst — NST script to customize the liveinst process.
+nstliveinst — NST script to customize the liveinst process for a hard disk installation.

 -m